 - Automatic entry for prize package drawings on outdoor clothing, gear and swag.

 - Motivation and support to get out there and conquer 365 miles.

 - Automatic entry into a mega big prize package just for 365-mile challenge finishers if you complete your 365 miles before midnight (MST) on December 31, 2017.

 After you’ve paid your entry fee please fill out this form.
+Make sure you fill out a complete address so we know where to mail your sticker and any giveaway items.
 We promise to keep your information safe.

 Then click here to join our private facebook group and we’ll let you in after we’ve confirmed your information.
 Response to this challenge has been amazing, we’ll do our best to add you to the facebook group within 24 hours.
 If you don’t have access by then please let us know.
 Thank you!